devbookhq/unweave-setup/unweave-vm/README.md

 #### Dockerfile.dbk
 This is a Dockerfile through which you customize the VM beforehand.
 You can do anything: install binaries, copy files, etc.
-We basically create a container based on this file and run it every time a user visits Devbook-powered page.
+We basically create a container based on this Dockerfile and run it every time a user visits Devbook-powered page.

 We advise to keep the size low.